Azure Build Health AI-Generated Risk Assessment

 Post deployment

-Once the features were released we starting hearing from early adopters that copilot data is not all that accurate.
+Once the features were released we starting hearing from early adopters that copilot data had inaccuracies.

-A research study was planned to evaluate both the usefulness and usability of this copilot integration.
-This would be conducted by a user research once bandwidth is open.
+A study was planned to evaluate both the usefulness and usability of the copilot integration.
+This would be conducted by our user research team once they had bandwidth.